fortellerq/notes/proxmox/README.md

 The latest Nvidia consumer drivers on Windows 10 and up added "support" for virtualisation, so it's not an issue for that use case.

-#### Sound
-As for sound, for XP and up we can get by with the GPU's HDMI/DP Audio output or a USB DAC.
-There is a Sound Blaster XFi Go!
-USB that has hardware-accelerated EAX which looks interesting.
-For Windows 98, we most likely need a PCI slot on the motherboard or a PCIe to PCI bridge, to use a PCI sound card.
-I have not tried emulated sound hardware in Proxmox, but looks like this option relies on [SPICE](https://pve.proxmox.com/wiki/SPICE), which is a set of remote tools and does not output sound directly on the host.

 ### Setting up Proxmox
 #### Modern machine
 For storage, here is my setup: